Anurag199512/Cricheroes/README.md

 1-  Start the program  by running node app.js

-2-  Scenarios are commented in app.js uncomment a specific scenario and then run app.js for output.
+2-  Scenarios given in the challenge are loaded in app.js

+    Run node app.js to get result of scenarios listed in challenge

+3-  If you want to run a custom scenario then run file main.js

+    node main.js